GEMOTT/barcelona-cycling-network-lcc/README.md

 ![](README_files/figure-commonmark/unnamed-chunk-8-1.png)

-# 8. Repeat the calculation for all years
+# 8. Repeat the calculation for all years and save outputs

 After understanding the method for one year, we can repeat the same calculation for all years.